-I like using mixed methods in program evaluation, generally using quantitative elements like surveys and utilization (administrative) data to create a framework that is then filled in more richly with qualitative data (focus groups, interviews).
-Because I am usually working with dynamic (living, changing) populations, I find this is the best method of assessing change in real-time, as well as looking at impact in a multi-year, multi-community, multi-disciplinary setting.
-I have expertise in all stages of evaluation – design, ethics – including OCAP principles, implementation, analysis, reporting, and knowledge translation, which in turn informs evidence-based decision making.
-I can write and review all of these elements in grant applications and reporting.
+We like using mixed methods in program evaluation, generally using quantitative elements like surveys and utilization (administrative) data to create a framework that is then filled in more richly with qualitative data (focus groups, interviews).
+Because we are working with dynamic (living, changing) populations, we find this is the best method of assessing change in real-time, as well as looking at impact in a multi-year, multi-community, multi-disciplinary setting.
+We have expertise in all stages of evaluation: design (including decolonizing methodologies, community consultation, needs assessments), ethics applications (including OCAP principles), implementation, analysis, reporting, and knowledge translation.
+We have experience using evidence to inform policy and decision making at post-secondaries, particularly in the fields of Indigenous engagement, mental health and wellbeing, and health promotion more broadly.
+Due to our editing expertise, we can write and review all of these elements in grant applications and reporting.

-Working in community engaged research, and being a human who cares about making good real-time decisions to benefit communities, my evaluation experience has always been about systems analysis and continuous quality improvement.
-This value is what I have taken from research to operations, employing skills in: project documentation, business writing, vendor engagement, and analyzing operational problems and identifying solutions.
-Now, I’m taking health promotion evaluation, combined with employment engagement and other surveys, to improve wellbeing programs.
-In the wellbeing field, this means looking at various areas, including: mental health, equity and inclusion, Indigenous engagement, collaborative leadership, and physical activity.
+Working in community-engaged research, and being humans who care about making good real-time decisions to benefit communities, our evaluation experience has always been about systems analysis and continuous quality improvement.
+This value is what we have taken from research to operations, employing skills in: project documentation, business writing, vendor engagement, and analyzing operational problems and identifying solutions.
+In a workplace setting, we take health promotion evaluation, combined with employment engagement and other surveys, to improve wellbeing programs.
+In the wellbeing field, this means looking at strategic areas like: mental health, equity and inclusion, Indigenous engagement, collaborative leadership, and physical activity.

 When you contact us, we will work with you to lay out a project scope and develop a flat project budget with deliverables.